Coastal Management Program

 Kiama Council is developing a Coastal Management Program (CMP) for the open coast of the LGA.

-The CMP will provide Council, other organisations and our community a practical and coordinated way to manage our coastline, using a science-based approach.
+Once gazetted, the CMP will provide Council, other organisations and our community a practical and coordinated way to manage our coastline, using a science-based approach.

 This includes identifying coastal hazards and risks, preserving habitats, maintaining or improving recreational amenity and improve the ability of our coastline to withstand future challenges such as climate change.